+Staff benefits

-Staff benefits In addition to professional training, we provide a variety of in-house benefits for our staff, as summarised below: Aarhus office - as our Head Office, with the largest number of staff, we offer a popular bike to work scheme, subsidised lunch, an open pantry, a weekly visiting all-day massage therapist, plus a games room with fussball and a pool table.
+In addition to professional training, we provide a variety of in-house benefits for our staff, as summarised below:

+Aarhus office - as our Head Office, with the largest number of staff, we offer a popular bike to work scheme, subsidised lunch, an open pantry, a weekly visiting all-day massage therapist, plus a games room with fussball and a pool table.
 Cambridge office - free use of the in-office gymnasium and table tennis room.
 San Jose office - free membership of the building's gymnasium.

+EXTERNAL ENVIRONMENT

-EXTERNAL ENVIRONMENT Charitable giving and sponsorships Educated staff form the core of Cryptomathic, which values the importance of education everywhere.
+Charitable giving and sponsorships

+Educated staff form the core of Cryptomathic, which values the importance of education everywhere.
 As a result Cryptomathic aims to contribute to the communities in which it is based and actively supports local charities as well as educational institutions.

+Educational support

-Educational support \$10,000 annual donation to The University of Chicago for 5 years 2016-2020 £10,000 donation to the Isaac Newton Institute for Mathematical Sciences, University of Cambridge £1,250 donation to Churchill College, University of Cambridge DKK50,000 sponsorship of 10 Danish mathematicians - "10 Mathematical Tales" a Danish educational book about mathematics DKK5,000 contribution to the IT Camp for Girls 2016 - Aarhus University \$5,000 contribution to the Real World Crypto Symposium
+\$10,000 annual donation to The University of Chicago for 5 years 2016-2020

+£10,000 donation to the Isaac Newton Institute for Mathematical Sciences, University of Cambridge

+£1,250 donation to Churchill College, University of Cambridge

+\$5,000 contribution to the Real World Crypto Symposium

+DKK 5,000 IT Camp for Girls

+DKK 50,000 Bjørn Grøn: Film about mathematics

+DKK 20,000 Baltik Way Mathematics competition

+THE UNIVERSITY OF CHICAGO UNIVERSITY OF CAMBRIDGE

 Charitable giving

-Aarhus office sponsored 10 staff in the DHL Relay

-4 staff in the Copenhagen Half-Marathon

 Aarhus office supports Danish Red Cross and the Danish Cancer Society

 Society for Children with Cancer

+£3,000 donation to Hunger in Africa

+£4,000 donation to Cambridge University Real Tennis Club

 How do we establish our carbon footprint

 In order to reach accurate and comparable results, we use the best practice guidelines laid down by Defra (Department for Environment, Food & Rural Affairs).
 These enable us to measure and calculate the primary emissions sources we generate.

 We have used the GHG (Greenhouse Gas) Protocol for our GHG measurement as this is the most widely adopted international accounting tool in the world.
 It serves as the foundation for nearly every GHG standard and program in the world - from the International Standards Organization to The Climate Registry - as well as thousands of GHG inventories prepared by individual companies.

 The Scope definitions

 SCOPE 1 EMISSIONS:

-Emissions from activities owned or controlled by our company.
-Scope 1 emissions include emissions from combustion in vehicles; emissions from production in owned or controlled process equipment SCOPE 2 EMISSIONS:
+Emissions from activities owned or controlled by CRYPTOMAThIC.
+Scope 1 emissions include emissions from combustion in vehicles; emissions from production in owned or controlled process equipment

+SCOPE 2 EMISSIONS:

-Emissions released into the atmosphere associated with our consumption of purchased electricity, heat, steam and cooling.
+Emissions released into the atmosphere associated with CRYPTOMAThIC's consumption of purchased electricity, heat, steam and cooling.
 These are indirect emissions that are a consequence of our organisation's energy use but which occur at sources we do not own or control.

 SCOPE 3 EMISSIONS:

 Emissions that are a consequence of our actions, which occur at sources which we do not own or control and which are not classed as Scope 2 emissions.
 An example of this is taking business flights.

-Boundaries and Exclusions In calculating our GHG inventory, we have established that the most relevant boundaries for our business relate to emissions within an operational control boundary, comprising electricity usage and business travel.
+Boundaries and Exclusions

+In calculating our GHG inventory, we have established that the most relevant boundaries for our business relate to emissions within an operational control boundary, comprising electricity usage and business travel.
 We have opted to further incorporate all vechicle use, including employee commuting under our Scope 3 emissions to provide a broader view of the impacts of our business.